EresusSecurity

 Rotate and scope the API keyA leaked key should access only known services, never carry full account permissions.

-Avoid logging R1 thinking tracesReasoning traces can expose system instructions and sensitive context data.
+Avoid raw reasoning-content logsReasoning fields can expose system instructions and sensitive context data.

-• System instruction exposureThe model may restate system prompt instructions in reasoning steps.
-If the thinking trace is logged or returned to the user, it exposes confidential business logic (OWASP LLM02:2025).
+• System instruction exposureThe model may restate system prompt instructions in reasoning fields.
+If this field is logged raw or returned to the user, it exposes confidential business logic (OWASP LLM02:2025).

 • Indirect injection vectorAdversarial text in RAG documents or tool results can be interpreted while the model reasons, opening a prompt-hijacking path at the reasoning stage (OWASP LLM01:2025, MITRE ATLAS AML.T0051.001).

-• Sensitive context leakagePII or confidential data from conversation history or RAG context can appear in the reasoning trace.
-Avoid returning raw thinking traces to end-users; log them internally only in redacted form.
+• Sensitive context leakagePII or confidential data from conversation history or RAG context can appear in the reasoning field.
+Avoid returning raw reasoning content to end-users; log it internally only in redacted form.

-Never return R1 thinking traces to end-users in production.
-If storing for internal debugging, apply redaction and restrict access.
+Never return raw reasoning content to end-users in production.
+If storing it for internal debugging, apply redaction and restrict access.

 Typical risks in DeepSeek integrations